 Argentina is not particularly cheap.
 You can expect to spend $50 a day on average if you’re backpacking and twice that if you’re doing it with some luxury.
 I rented a flat in Palermo for a month at almost $1200 and some change that included all fees.

 - Buy wine in grocery stores.
-Wine is great in Argentina!
+Wine is excellent in Argentina!
 I bought gallons of box wine there, and the quality was terrific!

-- Couchsurfing is common and welcomed so do it when you can.
+- Couchsurfing is prevalent and welcomed, so do it when you can.

 - Domestic flights are expensive, so travel by car or bus whenever possible.